What is Average Handle Time?

 5-Do not listen to the caller or create a report

-6-Make promises to the appellant that are not kept
+6-Make promises to the appellant that is not kept

 Companies that removed AHT as an agent performance metric often found that after the first increase in AHT, first contact resolution rates tended to improve.